Sample-based detectability and moving horizon state estimation of continuous-time systems: Sample-based MHE

 \end{thm} \begin{pf} The MHE scheme presented in Section~\ref{sec:MHE_setting} operates by using a fixed horizon length $M$ whenever new measurements become available and otherwise performing an open-loop prediction.
 Similar to the discrete-time case in \cite{Kra25d}, it can be shown that this is equivalent to a scheme with varying horizon length (cf. \cite[Proposition 1]{Kra25d}).
-Thus, the stability proof in \cite[Theorem 1]{Kra25d} can be straightforwardly adapted to the continuous-time setting to derive (\ref{eq:erbound}). $ $ \end{pf}
+Thus, the stability proof in \cite[Theorem 1]{Kra25d} can be straightforwardly adapted to the continuous-time setting to derive (\ref{eq:erbound}).
+The detailed proof can be found in the appendix. $ $ \end{pf}